-Fee Based Cash - 46146X766 Fee Based Reinvest - 46146X774
+Fee Based Cash - 46151C525 Fee Based Reinvest - 46151C533

-- 1 As of close of business day prior to Initial Date of Deposit.
-The actual distributions you receive will vary from this per Unit amount due to changes in the Portfolio's fees and expenses, in actual income received - by the Portfolio, currency fluctuations and with changes in the Portfolio such as the acquisition or liquidation of securities.
-See "Rights of Unitholders--Historical and Estimated Distributions." - 2 The Trustee will make distributions of income and capital on each monthly Distribution Date to Unitholders of record on the preceding Record Date, provided that the total cash held for distribution equals at least \$0.01 per Unit on such Record Date.
+- As of the close of business on the day prior to Initial Date of Deposit.
+Dividend payments are not assured and therefore the amount of future dividend income to your Portfolio is uncertain.
+The actual distributions you receive will vary from this per Unit amount due to changes in the Portfolio's fees and expenses, in actual income received by the Portfolio, currency fluctuations and with changes in the Portfolio such as the acquisition or liquidation of securities.
+The Historical 12 Month Distributions per Unit amount shown is based upon the weighted average of the actual distributions paid by the securities included in your Portfolio over the 12 Months preceding the Initial Date of Deposit, divided by the Portfolio's initial public offering price of \$10 per unit, and reduced by the anticipated per Unit fees and expenses which will be incurred when investing in your Portfolio.
+See "Rights of Unitholders Historical 12 Month Distributions." - 2 The Trustee will make distributions of income and capital on each monthly Distribution Date to Unitholders of record on the preceding Record Date, provided that the total cash held for distribution equals at least \$0.01 per Unit on such Record Date.
 Undistributed income and capital will be distributed on the next Distribution Date on which the total cash held for distribution equals at least \$0.01 per Unit.

-\\ The estimated annual expenses are based upon the estimated trust size for the Portfolio determined as of the initial date of deposit.
+^{} The estimated annual expenses are based upon the estimated trust size for the Portfolio determined as of the initial date of deposit.
 Because certain of the operating expenses are fixed amounts, if the Portfolio does not reach the estimated size, or if the value of the Portfolio or number of outstanding units decline over the life of the trust, or if the actual amount of the operating expenses exceeds the estimated amounts, the actual amount of the operating expenses per 100 units would exceed the estimated amounts.
 In some cases, the actual amount of operating expenses may substantially differ from the amounts reflected above.

-High Income Allocation Portfolio 2023-2
+High Income Allocation Portfolio 2024-4